Successful business person at laptop computer

 $8,112

 From a solely personal tax perspective, you will have $3,980 more cash if you choose dividends instead of a salary in the example above.
 However, you will also be paying approximately $4,132 more in income tax when you combine the corporate and personal tax being paid.
-This flips yet again when factoring in the additional cost of CPP.
+While CPP is an additional cost of salaries, the benefit is reaped in retirement when CPP is collected.

 Preparing a budget and maintaining awareness of your monthly living expenses can help determine which mix of compensation is best for your specific situation.